RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-I hacked together a dystopian AGI RPG in a week for my 30th birthday party.
+I hacked together a dystopian AI RPG in a week for my 30th birthday party.
 It involved spoof documentaries, a social experiment with real money, scavenger hunt sidequests, and a Telegram bot as the game interface.

 The game had 8-12 players and engagement was very high: players engaged every 15-30 minutes, including weekends.
 This blog post details how the game worked, how it played out, and my learnings from building this product.